cadguardian/Habasit.DrawingNumberGenerator/README.md

 # Habasit.CAD.DrawingCodeManager

-To modernize the drawing code cheat sheet you provided and convert it into a .NET 8 application, I suggest building a **desktop or web application** using **C#** with the following components:
+Modernize an existing legacy excel drawing code cheat sheet and convert it into a .NET 8 application by building a **desktop and web application** using **C#** with the following components:

 ### 1. **Architecture and App Type**
 - **App Type**: This can be either a **WPF (Windows Presentation Foundation)** desktop app or an **ASP.NET Core MVC/Blazor** web application.
 Given that this is a tool for reducing user error, either approach can support a dynamic and user-friendly interface.